GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 Open a separate browsing session (e.g incognito) and try accessing oxTrust.
 If your setup is correct, you'll be prompted for authentication at the external provider and, after successfully authenticating, will be redirected back to oxTrust as an authenticated user.

 !!!
 Note
+    Ensure the machine(s) running Passport have access to the OAuth provider you are trying to connect to.
 Once you have supplied login credentials at an external provider, you won't be prompted for authentication again until your session expires or you explicitly log out of the external provider.

 If you get an error page like the one below, double check your configuration and Internet access from both your browser and VM.
 Also check the [logs](./passport.md#files-and-severity-level).